open-contracting/deploy/docs/develop/update/postgres.rst

    .. note::

-      These options support any s3 compatible storage systems including AWS, BackBlaze and more.
+      These options support any S3-compatible storage, including AWS and BackBlaze.

    .. note::